Resources for Faculty

 The Taylor Institute for Teaching and Learning also offers a wide variety of workshops on creating course outcomes, building effective assessments, and creating rubrics, and we encourage interested faculty members to widen their breadth of knowledge by attending these workshops.

 Also known as a teaching portfolio or profile, a teaching dossier is a living document that embodies one's teaching practice.
-It includes a teaching philosophy statement, teaching history, professional development, goals and reflections, a summary of relevant community and committee involvement, and supporting evidence (artifacts).
+It includes:

 Ideally a teaching dossier is a continually updated document, like a resume, that is revised and amended with relevant material as it is created.
 A dossier may be required when applying for post-secondary employment, awards or grants.

-For further help with preparing your teaching dossier, the Taylor Institute for Teaching and Learning facilitates a workshop that delves deeper into constructing and understanding your teaching dossier (upcoming dates will be communicated as they are announced from the Taylor Institute).
-You can also consult with Scott Radford or Victoria Reid for additional resources and support.
+For further help with preparing your teaching dossier, the Taylor Institute for Teaching and Learning has a variety of resources that delve deeper into constructing and understanding your teaching dossier, including samples, videos, and learning modules.
+You can also consult with the Haskayne Office of Teaching & Learning for additional resources and support.

 Resources: